-Act, Act 56 of 2003 (MFMA).
-The audit, Risk & Perfromance committee acts as an advisory body independent of management and internal and external audit, reporting to the Council on accountability, internal audit function, external audit, risk management, governance, performance management, financial management and reporting on municipal entities related matters.
-It provides assistance to the Council by: -
+The Audit, Risk & Performance committee acts as an advisory body independent of management and directly reports to the Council on accountability, internal audit function, external audit, risk management, governance, performance management, financial management and reporting on municipal entities related matters.
+It helps the Council by: -

-- Providing an independent review of Port St. Johns Municipal's reporting functions to ensure the integrity of the financial reports. - ► Ensuring all systems of internal control, governance and risk management functions are operating effectively and reliably. - ▶ Providing strong and effective oversight of Port St. Johns Municipal's internal and external audit functions.

-The Audit, Risk & Performance Committee Charter was reviewed and adopted as required by law.
-Audit, Risk & Perfromance committee meetings are scheduled to sit at least four times a year but special meetings are arranged when circumtances so demand.
+- ▶ Providing an independent review of Port St. Johns Municipal's reporting functions to ensure the integrity of the financial reports. - ► Ensuring all systems of internal control, governance and risk management functions are operating effectively and reliably. - ▶ Providing strong and effective oversight of Port St. Johns Municipal's internal and external audit functions. - ▶ Reviewing institutional performance plans for usefulness and performance reports for reliability and credibility The Audit, Risk & Performance Committee Charter was reviewed and adopted as required the MFMA Circular 65.
+The Committee convenes its meetings at least four times in a financial year but special meetings are arranged when circumtances so demand.
+The Chairperson of the Audit Committee, in consultation with the members, reports at least quarterly to the Municipal Council.
+The recommendations of the Audit, Risk and Performance Committee are tracked through Council processeses including the MPAC.

-2.17.
+2.29.1.
 Risk Management